Ali-Razah/qrcode-application-/README.md

 <h2> QR Code Application </h2>
 This is a Windows desktop application that allows you to generate and scan QR codes.
-The application was developed by [Your Name] and is intended for personal and non-commercial use.
+The application was developed by Myself and is intended for personal and non-commercial use.

 <b>Installation</b>
 To install the application, follow these steps: